seantarogers/ReusableReact/README.md

 # ReusableReact
-Simple SPA to experiment with higher order components to reduce boiler plate code
+Simple SPA to experiment with higher order components with the aim of reducing boiler plate code